 - Skype – We’ve used Skype in the past, but Zoom has a more polished interface.

 Loom is an excellent resource for creating and sharing short videos online.

 It’s great for staff training and quick team updates.
 Say goodbye to unnecessary meetings and trying to lock down a time with team members in multiple time zones!

 It’s also useful for providing feedback to team members, clients or suppliers.

 Loom is a screencasting technology that takes a digital recording of your computer screen.
 This allows us to take a picture or video of an internal process and then share it with our team via email, Google Drive or Slack.

-The video screen capture often also has an audio narration.
+The video screen capture often also has audio narration.
 A link is automatically generated when sharing via the web.
-So sharing with team members (and even clients) is easy.
+So, sharing with team members (and even clients) is easy.